matthew9510/serverless/README.md

 I would like to share my gratitude to the contributions of the Serverless Stack community.

+**Note:** The serverlessStack-v4.0.pdf will only show highlights properly if you download the file, for some reason it cannot render the highlights as a github preview.

 ## Tasks:

 ### For the backend: